II. Epidemiology: Anaphylaxis

 - Consider in cases in which Anaphylaxis diagnosis is unclear

-- Obtain level on presentation, in 1-2 hours and 24 hours after presentation
+- Obtain level on presentation, within 1-2 hours, and again in 24 hours after presentation

 - Serum Histamine